davdma/floodmaps/README.md

 ![image](https://github.com/davdma/floodmaps/assets/42689743/0685799c-7ab7-4640-9ae4-759b797dd13f)

-To accomplish this task, we want to:
+To accomplish this task, we will:
-1. Collect and process remote sensing data (visual, infrared, SAR) following extreme precipitation events for flood modeling.
+1. **Data Collection:** Collect and process remote sensing data (visual, infrared, SAR) following extreme precipitation events for flood modeling.
-2. Produce accurate ground truth data by manually labeling images.
+2. **Manual Annotation:** Produce accurate ground truth data by manually labeling images.
+3. **Initial Model:** Train an initial Sentinel-2 CNN model to make predictions on unlabelled images, and augment the dataset with new machine labels.
-3. Develop a water pixel detection algorithm to detect flood water extent after a flood event from satellite imagery.
+4. **Final Model:** Develop a Sentinel-1 SAR CNN model from our manual + machine labels to detect flood water extent after a flood event.

 ## Data Pipeline
-To collect and process satellite imagery, I have created an automated data pipeline implemented in the Python script `sample_mpc.py`.
-The script is run on the Argonne Bebop computing cluster and submitted as a job through the bash script `sample_job.sh`.
+To collect and process satellite imagery, I have created an automated data pipeline implemented in the Python script `sample_mpc.py` for Sentinel-2 only and `sample_mpc_v2.py` for Sentinel-2 and Sentinel-1.
+The scripts are run on an Argonne computing cluster and submitted as a slurm or pbsnodes job.

 What it does:
 * Queries extreme precipitation events from 2016-present using the [PRISM dataset](https://prism.oregonstate.edu/).
-* Downloads Copernicus Sentinel-2 RGB and B8 near-infrared bands from [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a) as 4km x 4km geographic tiles with 10m resolution.
+* Downloads Copernicus Sentinel-2 RGB, B8 near-infrared and Sentinel-1 VV, VH bands, from [Microsoft Planetary Computer](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a) as 4km x 4km geographic tiles with 10m resolution.
-* Adds supplementary information to each tile - roads, flowlines, waterbodies, slope, elevation (DEM) - as well as calculating the Normalized Difference Water Index (NDWI).
+* Adds supplementary information to each tile - roads, waterbodies, slope, elevation (DEM), as well as a Normalized Difference Water Index (NDWI) layer which is calculated from the green and B8 bands.

 ![image](https://github.com/davdma/floodmaps/assets/42689743/7c05362b-3bff-47ac-840d-5484ef0e0f03)
 **Figure 1:** Files collected and processed for each geographic tile.